 Of all the Paxos Greece beaches, Antipaxos Greece has the most insanely clear pale blue water.
 For me, the best shots were those that showed the boats almost floating on this translucent water.

-⇒ For another fantastically photogenic Greek Island check out my post on the 17 Most Instagrammable Things to do in Ios, Greece.
+⇒ Another Greek Island with some fantastic food is Ios.
+Check out my post of the 17 best Things to do in Ios.

 Gaios is the very charming and insta friendly capital of Paxos.
 There is a super cute pink church on the harbour in the main square and loads of cute taverns.
 The main square of Gaios Paxos is the centre of town.

 It is then lovely to walk along the Gaios harbourfront – home to more tavernas – and my favourite shop Koo which features loads of lovely local Greek designers.
 Koo Paxos is particularly good for shoes – and has super cute bathers for those on the slim side.